Ex husband’s Girlfriend Interfering with Child Custody – 7 Things You Must Know

 If your ex-husband’s girlfriend is causing severe problems by interfering with child custody, many different solutions may be available to you.
 You can talk to her about it first, but if that doesn’t work, a mediator or the courts might help.

-Your state laws will determine what type of court order would best suit your needs.
+Your state laws will determine what type of court order would best suit your needs, and most of these matters are handled by your local family court.
 If any genuine concern for the safety of your children arises, then take immediate action by calling the police or getting an urgent Protection from Abuse Order against them.